Moving to Israel?

 How to Get Your Visa for Israel

-Before departing for Israel, you obviously need the right visa.
-There are several visa categories that could be relevant for your specific case.
-The basic distinctions differentiate between visitors and people with a long-term visa, between expatriates and Jewish immigrants.
+Before departing for Israel, you must obtain the right visa after having selected it from the appropriate visa category.
+The basic distinctions differentiate between visitors and people with a long-term visa, as well as between expatriates and Jewish immigrants.

-You have the right to apply for an immigrant visa if you either have a Jewish mother or are an official convert to Judaism, which means that you are covered by the so-called Law of Return (aliya).
-The aliya legislation harks back to the early days of Zionist settlement in Palestine and its plan to end the Jewish Diaspora.
-The first wave of aliya immigration took place in the late 19th century when Jewish migrants from Eastern Europe fled a number of pogroms in their home countries.
+You have the right to apply for an immigrant visa if you either have a Jewish mother or are an official convert to Judaism, which means that you are covered by the Law of Return (aliyah).
+The aliyah legislation harks back to the early days of Zionist settlement in Palestine and its plan to end the Jewish Diaspora.
+The first wave of aliyah immigration took place in the late 19thcentury when Jewish migrants from Eastern Europe fled persecution in their home countries.

 Today, the Israeli government is pursuing an active immigration policy to support Israel’s position as the only majority Jewish state worldwide.
-If the Law of Return applies to you and you are interested in settling in Israel, you should contact the nearest aliya representative of the Jewish Agency for advice.
-He or she can help you with applying for a temporary resident visa for new migrants at the Israeli Embassy or Consulate.
+If the Law of Return applies to you and you are interested in settling in Israel, you should contact the Global Service Center at the Jewish Agency for advice.
+They can help you with the application process for a temporary resident visa for new migrants at the nearest Israeli Embassy or Consulate.

 Obtaining a Visitor Visa for Israel

-As a regular traveler, e.g. on a short-term business trip or a fact-finding excursion for your future foreign assignment, you can stay in Israel on a visitor visa for up to three months.
-A visa extension may be possible, but you have to apply for it at the local Ministry of Immigration office within the country.
+As a regular traveler, for example on a short-term business trip or a fact-finding excursion for your future foreign assignment, you can stay in Israel on a visitor visa for up to three months.
+A visa extension may be possible, but you have to apply for it at one of the regional Ministry of Interior offices within the country.